MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ### Picking colors

-After activating Color Picker, hover over a color and click to pick that color.
+After activating Color Picker, select a color on your screen to pick that color.
 If you want to see the area under your cursor in more detail, scroll up to zoom in.

 Color Picker copies the selected color to the clipboard in the **Default color format** you've chosen in Color Picker's settings (default: HEX).